AonCyberLabs/SSH-Weak-DH/README.md

 ## Requirements

-This tool was tested under Ubuntu 14.04.
+This tool was tested under Ubuntu 14.04 and Mac OS X Yosemite.
 Although we have not tested our tool with other Linux distributions, its dependencies do not restrict its use to Ubuntu.

 The setup script downloads, patches, and compiles a portable OpenSSH variant for Linux.